Paratii-Video/paratii-js/docs/paratii-eth.md

 The web3 object used by this paratii instance.

-### `eth.contracts`
+### `eth.getContract`

-The `paratii.eth.contracts` attribute of gives access to the different contracts, and returns an array mapping contract names to addresses.
+The `paratii.eth.getContract` attribute of gives access to the different contracts, and returns an array mapping contract names to addresses.
 For example

-    paratii.eth.contracts.ParatiiToken
+    paratii.eth.getContract('ParatiiToken')
+    paratii.eth.getContract('ParatiiRegistry')

+### `eth.getContracts`

+Returns all contracts

 ## `eth.wallet`

-Functions having to do with wallet and storage
+Functions having to do with wallet and storage.
+These implement (and are mostly identical) to the `web3.eth.accounts.wallet` functions that are described here: http://web3js.readthedocs.io/en/1.0/web3-eth-accounts.html#wallet, except that we added support for BIP32/39 mnemonic seed phrases

+## `eth.wallet.create(mnemonic)`

+Create a wallet with a given number of accounts from a BIP32/BIP39 seedPhrase

+    let mnemonic =  "jelly better achieve collect unaware mountain thought cargo oxygen act hood bridge", let wallet = eth.wallet.create(mnemonic, 2) // create a wallet with 2 accounts

+## `eth.wallet.encrypt([password])`

+Encrypts all wallet accounts to and array of encrypted keystore v3 objects. *This does not include the seedPhrase*

+      ``

+## `eth.wallet.decrypt([password])`

+## `eth.wallet.save(password, [keyname])`

+Saves both encrypted v3 objects as well as the seed phrase in local storage

+## `eth.wallet.load(password, [keyname])`

+Load both encrypted v3 objects as well as the seed phrase from local storage

 ### `eth.balanceOf(account, symbol)`